henryle-n/Global-Satellite-Launches/README.md

 xxx |  xxx
 xx | xxx
 xxx | xxx

+## Summary post-Data Exploration
+* U.S.A. by far the leader of the world in Satellite Counts, both as the manufacturer and as the user
+* China comes as 2<sup>nd</sup>, and Russia to be 3<sup>rd</sup>
+* The 14<sup>th</sup> and xx<sup>th</sup> days of the month have the highest Satellite Counts
+* xxx month have most Satellite Launches

+## Team Lesson Learned
+* Multi-axes utilizing D3.js only work if each object of each axis have the same length and they have to be inside the same dataset
+* ChoroPleth Map works only if the country names match with GeoJSON database.
+For example, if dataset uses "US" as the name of the country, GeoJSON returns not found as the database country name is "United States of America"
+* Node.js and Chart.js are great tools beside Plotly.js for creating chart
+* Saving npm modules on app folder would eliminate problem if CDN goes offline, but would consume quite a bit of storage

 ## Features
 * Auto message animation on the "*masthead*" of the main webpage, helping grap user's attention and invoke thoughts and curiosity about the data/ info to be presented, by "vanilla" JS with ```setInterval()``` and ```setTimeout()``` functions